unbit/vpn-ws/README.md

 C Client
 ========

-This is a work in progress, it will be a high-performance client (and probably the official one)
+This is a work in progress, it will be a high-performance client (and probably the official one).

+Its code base is currently part of the test suite.

 Quickstart (with nginx)
 =======================